 William and Betty Bell Scholarship

-The Scholarship is available for students entering their first year of an undergraduate teacher education programme in the Faculty of Education and Social Work, and are entering directly from school or from a University of Auckland foundation programme.
+The scholarship is available for students entering their first year of an undergraduate programme in the Faculty of Education and Social Work, who because of financial hardship may not otherwise be able to undertake a university degree.

 Preference may be given to a student who is the first person in their immediate family to be entering university.